 FOLFOX started 2/11/2012 and ended on 7/18/12.
 The oxaliplatin in the FOLFOX caused peripheral neuropathy.

 Fluorouracil - 2 doses, 5 weeks apart Mitomycin - 2 rounds of 96 hours each, also 5 weeks apart The usual unpleasant side effects.

 Vomiting, hair thinning but no complete loss

 1st round was delayed because they could not find a vein, so I had to have a pick line surgically put in for the full time and treatment was delayed a full week as a result.
 I developed a very bad rash from my chest up a few days later.
 Overall feeling of unwell.
 Felt sick when I ate.
 I ended up in the hospital following second round of chemo.
 It effected my blood badly and I had to have blood and platelet transfusions and 5 days of intravenous full spectrum antibiotics.
 I lost about 80% of my hair, but very late compared to most people.
 It got especially bad for about 4 months after my last chemo.
-Low hemoglobin and very anemic as a result still.

 14 days Xeloda, IV infusion consisting of Oxaliplatin, 5FU, Avastin, Palonosetron HCL, Dexamethasone, Leuvovorin, Potassium.

 1st Mitomycin on Nov 18, 2013.
 1st 5FU Nov 18 - Nov 22, 2013.
 2nd Mitomycin on Dec 16, 2013.
 2nd 5FU Dec 16 - Dec 20, 2013.
 Similar side effects both times: fatigue, mouth sores, gum bleeding, cramps, body pain, nausea, some vomiting, decrease white and red blood cells, some hair shedding after treatments; but much hair shedding suddenly began again two months later (not thyroid).